 March 31, September 30,

-2021 2020
+2022 2021

 \$ \$

-Auromin 2,909 2,878
+Auromin 2,971 2,940

-Chañar Blanco 558 552
+Chañar Blanco 569 563

-Mario Hernandez A 31 31
+Mario Hernandez A 32 32

-Derivative Liability 1,562 1,471
+Derivative Liability 744 1,126

-Total Payables 5,060 4,932
+Total Payables 4,316 4,661

-On February 20, 2020 three Debentures were issued in exchange for the cancellation of cash advances and other debt amounts made to the Company, by each of Mario Hernandez, who is also a director and officer of the Company, Compañía Minera Chañar Blanco S.A., a Company owned by Mario Hernández, and Compañía Minera Auromín Ltda., a Company owned by David Thomson, who is also a director and officer of the Company, in the aggregate amount of \$3,787.
+On February 20, 2020 three Debentures were issued in exchange for the cancellation of cash advances and other debt amounts (Note 14) made to the Company, by each of Mario Hernandez, who is also a director and officer of the Company, Compañía Minera Chañar Blanco S.A., a Company owned by Mario Hernández, and Compañía Minera Auromín Ltda., a Company owned by the Thomson family in the aggregate amount of \$3,787.
 The Debentures mature on February 20, 2025 and are non-interest bearing.

 Mario Hernandez acquired a Debenture in the principal amount of \$34, Compañía Minera Chañar Blanco S.A. acquired a Debenture in the principal amount of \$604 and Compañía Minera Auromín Ltda. acquired a Debenture in the principal amount of \$3,149.
 The outstanding amount of principal for each Debenture is convertible into Common Shares at a conversion price (the "Conversion Price") equal to the greater of (i) CDN\$0.05 per Common Share, and (ii) the simple average of the closing price per Common Share on the Canadian Securities Exchange (or such other exchange on which the Common Shares may then be listed) for the 15 consecutive trading days period ending immediately prior to the date of the notice of conversion provided by the holder of the Debenture to the Company.
-On this basis, each of Hernandez, Compañía Minera Chañar Blanco S.A. and Compañía Minera Auromín Ltda., can acquire at their option, at any time after the date that is 180 days from the date hereof until maturity, up to 882,290, 15,680,601 and 81,807,694 Common Shares, respectively, upon conversion of the full amount of principal under their respective Debentures.
+On this basis, each of Hernandez, Compañía Minera Chañar Blanco S.A. and Compañía Minera Auromín Ltda. can acquire at their option, at any time after the date that is 180 days from the date hereof until maturity, up to 882,290, 15,680,601 and 81,807,694 Common Shares, respectively, upon conversion of the full amount of principal under their respective Debentures.